Common Mortgages for First Time Homebuyers

 If you're active duty military, a veteran or an eligible family member of a military veteran, you may qualify for a Veterans Affairs loan.

-The VA Mortgage is a government-backed loan product offering 100% financing of the reasonable value of the property, with less restrictive qualifying terms than conventional programs.
+The VA Mortgage is a government-backed loan product that may offer less restrictive qualifying terms, including no down payment, compared to conventional programs.